 Generally, receivables are divided into three types: trade accounts receivable, notes receivable, and other accounts receivable.

 Accounts receivable shows receivables arising from the sale of goods and services produced by the Company.
 What these accounts receivable want are bills paid in money.
-Therefore shipment of items to be stored is not recorded as receivables until the items deposited have been sold out.
+Therefore shipment of items to be stored is recorded as receivables once the items deposited have been sold out.

 The accounts receivable from sales in installments will be separated into current and non-current assets depending on the installment period.
 If the installment period exceeds one year, it is not reported to exist assets but enters another group of assets.